 MATH 5032.
 Stochastic Calculus.
 3 Credit Hours.

-An introduction to stochastic calculus based on Brownian motion and Gaussian processes, stochastic differential equations, and applications to option pricing in finance.
-Concepts and results will be illustrated with examples and numerical projects.
+This course is an introduction to stochastic calculus based on Brownian motion and Gaussian processes, covering stochastic differential equations as well as applications to option pricing in finance.
+Concepts and results are illustrated with examples and numerical projects.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.